 If you get a shuttle you will probably be getting a drop-off to the Onukuroa hilltop above Motu, or, to the Meremere hilltop in from the Ōpōtiki coast.
 From the Meremere dropoff, there’s 14km of Motu Road to ride first, including a 250m, 3.5km long climb.
 The Onukuroa hill dropoff is significantly easier, with 9km of mostly downhill on Motu Road, before the Pakihi.
 Confirm the dropoff with with the shuttle provider when you book.

-From the Motu Road, the top half (11km) of the Pakihi Track is a steady downhill, dropping about 400 metres altitude to the Pakihi Hut, where a short side track to the hut cuts off to the hut.
+From the Motu Road, the top half (11 kilometres) of the Pakihi Track is a steady downhill, dropping about 400 metres altitude to the Pakihi Hut, where a short side track to the hut cuts off to the hut.
 The hut is a great lunch spot and you can stay the night for a true bush experience.
-There's a basic toilet and easy access to the pretty stream.
+There's a basic toilet and access to the gorgeous stream.

 After leaving the hut, you reach a suspension bridge over the Pakihi stream.
 Look for the adjacent remains of the original Pakihi bridge, built in 1913/14 and destroyed in 1918.

 The scenery is stunning.
 Take the time to stop.
 You may see wild trout in the river pools, and native birds such as kererū, tūī and kārearea, the New Zealand falcon.

 At the end of the Pakihi Track, there is a shelter, car parking and basic toilet.
 If you are arranging someone to pick you up, or you are leaving a car here, it is a 30-minute drive from/to Ōpōtiki.
 Alternatively, from the end of the track, you can ride back to Ōpōtiki via 9 kilometres of the gravel Pakihi Road, then 10 kilometres on the sealed Otara Road.
 Otara Road has very long straights and can be hard work in a headwind!